Anti-social behaviour FAQ

 Noise nuisance is a common complaint.
 It can be difficult to manage due to varying tolerance levels and it can be difficult to evidence noise.

-If your neighbour is playing loud music, we would encourage that you approach them in the first instance (providing that you feel safe to do so) and ask them to turn the volume down as it is disturbing you in your own home.
-If the noise continues we may ask that you complete diary sheets to assist us in building a case.
+If your neighbour is playing loud music, we encourage that you to approach them in the first instance (providing that you feel safe to do so) and ask them to turn the volume down as it is disturbing you in your own home.
+If the noise continues, we may ask that you complete diary sheets to assist us in building a case.

 The Council have a duty to investigate if a statutory nuisance exists.
 If your neighbour is persistently playing music at an excessive level (regardless of the time) then please report this to your local authority’s Environmental Health team.